wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <pre><strong>k get ns
 kubectl get namespaces</strong></pre>

+   * <strong>default</strong> holds resources users create without specifying a namespace

-   * kube-public contains publically accessible (without auth) <a href="#ConfigMaps">ConfigMaps</a> which contain cluster info (kubectl cluster-info)
+   * <strong>kube-public</strong> contains publically accessible (without auth) <a href="#ConfigMaps">ConfigMaps</a> ? which contain cluster info (kubectl cluster-info)

-   * kube-system holds k8s internal system processes (master, kubectl, etc.)
+   * <strong>kube-system</strong> holds k8s internal system processes (master, kubectl, etc.) manages objects created by the system itself (Controllers, ConfigMap, Secrets, Deployments)

-   * kube-node-lease holds lease objects containing heartbeats of nodes and the availability of nodes
+   * <strong>kube-node-lease</strong> holds lease objects containing heartbeats of nodes and the availability of nodes

-   * default holds resources you create without specifying a namespace
-   * <a href="#Dashboard">kubernetes-dashboard</a> is created only within minikube.
+   * <a href="#Dashboard"><strong>kubernetes-dashboard</strong></a> is created only within minikube.
    <br /><br />

    <a name="Dashboard"></a>

-   ### Minikube Dashboard
+   ### Add-on Dashboard

+   The Kubernetes dashboard add-on to Kubernetes was originally intended to provide a convenient web-based way for administrators to manage a cluster.
+In the past, it was backed by a highly privileged kubernetes service account by default.

+   The default configuration expose a public interface vulnerable to remote attacks.

+   So completely disable the kubernetes dashboard by default.

+   Instead of using the Kubernetes dashboard, use the GSP console's built-in GKE dashboard or Kubectl commands.
+   They provide all the old dashboard's functionality (and more) without exposing an additional attack service.

 3. Open the Minkube Dashboard server localhost:53764 poped upped on your default browser: